Fantom Price Hits $0.24 on Top Exchanges (FTM)

-Fantom (FTM) traded 0.2% lower against the dollar during the 24 hour period ending at 9:00 AM Eastern on August 12th.
-One Fantom coin can now be purchased for approximately $0.24 or 0.00000816 BTC on popular cryptocurrency exchanges.
-In the last week, Fantom has traded 2.3% higher against the dollar.
-Fantom has a market cap of $672.67 million and approximately $31.96 million worth of Fantom was traded on exchanges in the last day.
+Fantom (FTM) traded 0.2% lower against the dollar during the 1-day period ending at 18:00 PM ET on August 14th.
+Fantom has a market capitalization of $675.68 million and approximately $39.93 million worth of Fantom was traded on exchanges in the last 24 hours.
+One Fantom coin can now be purchased for approximately $0.24 or 0.00000821 BTC on major exchanges.
+In the last seven days, Fantom has traded 3.3% higher against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.